Actualcatmoment/Frankentechnics/README.md

 ~For whatever reason I cannot get simple FOC to detect rotation, despite the fact that it was working earlier.~

 Implemented clarke transform and atan2 to calculate angle of the platter from hall sensor input.
-Angle detection is now working, atleast within the sensor script. still figuring out how to get it to talk to the simpleFOC library.
+Angle detection is now working, ~atleast within the sensor script. still figuring out how to get it to talk to the simpleFOC library.~

+As of 16/06/25 the turntable is officially working! it took a bit of messing around with the PID gains to minimize the wow/flutter but it's good enough at this point, all that's left is to get the speed selector working and I can finally move on to the next project.
+(Also if you intend to tune by ear for the love of god don't use a psychedelic band, they add INTENTIONAL DRIFT to their damn songs, it's a nightmare)

 - [x] Reverse engineer and troubleshoot the old circuitboard.
 - [x] Replace burnt out power transformer.